50 Quick Fire SEO Tips and Tricks - Actionable Advice

 35. Link Building - Most people are now scared to build links with Penguin.
 While a poor anchor distribution will definitely get you in trouble, you absolutely must continue to build external links to your site.
 Deep linking is a great strategy.
 Look at high Domain Authority as a very loose guide in your search for viable links.
 Relevance is much more important.
 Outreach is a necessary component of SEO moving forward.

-36. Guest Blogging - Matt Cutts announced that guest posts can hurt you.
-This is true if you're posting on poor-quality sites that aren't relevant.
-Find your industry-leading sites (that have high social shares) and submit valuable content to them so you can build yourself as an online authority and expert.
+36. Guest Blogging - Find your industry-leading sites (that have high social shares) and submit valuable content to them so you can build yourself as an online authority and expert.

 37. Google AdWords - It's a really great idea to have at least a small spend for PPC ads.
 Just make sure you understand this landscape well, such as using various match types and negative keywords.